adelasn14/Story-App-1-Dicoding/README.md

-# StoryApp_Intermediate
+#StoryApp_Intermediate

-Story App Dicoding Submission 1 program Bangkit by Adela SN.
+Story App Dicoding Submission 1 Bangkit program by Adela SN.

-Aplikasi terdiri dari login, sign up, add story, display story menggunakan endpoint API Story yang disediakan oleh Dicoding.
+The application consists of login, sign up, add story, display story using the Story API endpoint provided by Dicoding.

-Respond Login akan menghasilkan token yang akan digunakan untuk mengirimkan data story dan mengambil data story untuk ditampilkan ke halaman display story.
-Preferences menggunakan Shared Preference dan dilakukan secara manual di activity login, activity add story dan activity display story.
-Data-data yang didapatkan dari API akan disimpan sementara dalam dataStore untuk keperluan isLogin dan Logout yang akan menghapuskan data sesi dan token ketika memilih tombol logout.
+The Respond Login will generate a token that will be used to send story data and retrieve story data to be displayed on the display story page.
+Preferences use Shared Preferences and are done manually in activity login, activity add story and activity display story.
+The data obtained from the API will be temporarily stored in the dataStore for isLogin and Logout purposes which will delete session and token data when selecting logout button.

 Checklists:

-[x] Proses login berhasil dengan benar
+[x] The login process was successful

-[x] Proses register berhasil dengan benar
+[x] The registration process was successful

-[x] Membuat Custom View berupa EditText sesuai kriteria
+[x] Create a Custom View in the form of EditText according to the criteria

-[x] Menyimpan data sesi dan token di preferences
+[x] Stores session and token data in preferences

-[x] Terdapat fitur untuk logout untuk mengahapus sesi

-[x] Menampilkan daftar cerita dari API

-[x] Muncul halaman detail ketika salah satu item cerita ditekan

-[x] Proses menambah cerita baru berhasil sesuai kriteria

-[x] Membuat animasi pada aplikasi
+[x] There is a feature to log out to delete the session

+[x] Displays a list of stories from the API

+[x] A detail page appears when one of the story items is pressed

+[x] The process of adding a new story was successful according to the criteria

+[x] Create animation on the application

+Link to go to the 2nd submission (continuation of this project) : https://github.com/adelasn14/Story-App-Dicoding

 More details about the scorecard : https://madscorecard.withgoogle.com/scorecards/3959161645/
 ![summary](https://user-images.githubusercontent.com/80314714/176715375-9fd1dcfe-0119-48f4-9a4c-49772a2a4fd9.png)